AdobeDocs/analytics.en/help/implement/c-implement-with-dtm/c-aa-tool/dtm-faq.md

 # FAQs about the Adobe Analytics Tool

 A FAQ about the automatic configuration of the Adobe Analytics deployment.
-The automatic configuration method manages the AppMeasurement code for you.
+The automatic configuration method manages the [!DNL AppMeasurement] code for you.

 <table id="table_A50D00E2C47A473B92DA800FB08FE640">
  <thead>